Research-Based

 Overview: What is the Theragun G3Pro

-Compared to most massagers, the Theragun G3Pro moves slower and deeper.
-Instead of vibrating, it pulses the massager head back and forth.
+Unlike most massagers, the Theragun G3Pro operates with slower, deeper movements.
+Rather than vibrating, it delivers pulsing motions back and forth.
 The head oscillates at either 29 or 40 cycles per second.
-That seems pretty fast, but it’s slow enough that you can see the motion.
-It also moves much farther than most massagers – 16mm, or about two-thirds of an inch.
+While this seems rapid, it’s slow enough that the motion remains visible.
+It also travels significantly farther than most massagers – 16mm, or roughly two-thirds of an inch.

-The deep stroke of the Theragun G3Pro lets the massage penetrate deep into your muscles.
-Like massage balls and foam rollers, it goes beyond the top layer of tissue to stimulate the deepest layers of muscle.
-Unlike static tools, it applies and releases pressure quickly to provide faster release.
+The Theragun G3Pro’s deep stroke enables massage penetration into your muscles’ depths.
+Similar to massage balls and foam rollers, it reaches beyond surface tissue to stimulate the deepest muscle layers.
+Unlike static tools, it rapidly applies and releases pressure to deliver faster relief.

 Theragun G3Pro Overview